 It protects your health.
 Because of its high sulfur content, burning No. 6 and No. 4 oil releases significant quantities of fine particulate matter (PM 2.5) in chimney exhaust, which is harmful to our health.
 NYC Clean Heat has already reduced PM 2.5 emissions by over 65%, which, combined with overall pollution reduction in New York City, is estimated to prevent hundreds of deaths and thousands of emergency room visits and hospitalizations from lung and cardiovascular diseases annually, compared to 2008.

 It can save you money.
 Converting to cleaner fuels and increasing heating system efficiency can help buildings save money.
 The more efficiently the heating system is running, the less fuel a building needs.
 For more information, see The Problem.

 Check out our Spot the Soot tool.
 Enter your address to see if your building burns heavy heating oil.

-There are several fuel options, and NYC Clean Heat can help you navigate the choices.
+There are several fuel options, and the NYC Retrofit Accelerator can help you navigate the choices.
 Cleaner fuel choices include:

 See our page on Financing for information about the resources available to your building.

 Many buildings will be able to switch to one of the cleanest fuels using their existing equipment.
 Others may need to replace or upgrade components of their systems.
-Contact NYC Clean Heat to answer any questions.
+Contact the NYC Retrofit Accelerator to answer any questions.